San Francisco (1936 film): Plot

 Mary goes back to Burley and meets his mother at her Nob Hill mansion.
 Mrs. Burley tells Mary that she had a "Blackie" in her younger days, but chose to marry the more steadfast Burley.
 This cements Mary's decision to accept Burley's proposal of marriage.

 On the evening of April 17, 1906, Burley has the San Francisco Police Department raid the Paradise.
 Blackie, distraught about the future of his club, ends up at the city's annual Chickens Ball.
 After performances by acts from the other clubs, the MC requests the Paradise's entry.
 When no one steps on stage, Mary, just having learned of the club's closing, enters the competition on behalf of the Paradise.
-She rouses the audience to join in a chorus of "San Francisco" and wins. but Blackie refuses the prize money and states that Mary had no right to sing on behalf of his club.
+She rouses the audience to join in a chorus of "San Francisco" and wins, but Blackie refuses the prize money and states that Mary had no right to sing on behalf of his club.
 Mary is about to leave the ball with Burley when the earthquake hits the city.

 As Blackie wanders the devastated city searching for Mary, he finds Burley dead and Mrs. Burley distraught.
-Blackie also comes upon a dying Matt, who tells Blackie he was wrong about Mary.
+The police begin dynamiting buildings in order to control the fires.
+Blackie also comes upon a dying Mat, who tells Blackie he was wrong about Mary.
 Blackie later meets Father Tim, who takes him to a homeless camp in Golden Gate Park.
 Blackie hears Mary singing "Nearer, My God, to Thee" with those in mourning.
 As they reunite, word spreads through the camp that "The fire's out!"
 As people shout about building a new San Francisco, Blackie and Mary join the crowd as they leave the park marching arm-in-arm, singing "The Battle Hymn of the Republic".